wh78garcia/automatic_scan_tools/README.md

 A comprehensive web vulnerability scanning toolkit featuring multiple scanning modules and a test environment, designed for security professionals and developers.

+## Project Benefits Summary
+This simple project offers several key advantages:

+- Automated Vulnerability Detection: It enables simultaneous detection of multiple vulnerabilities, significantly increasing work efficiency.

+- Report Generation: The project can generate a preliminary report, providing a foundation for consultants to enhance and finalize their findings.

+- Enhanced Productivity: It assists security consultants in completing tests and report writing more quickly and conveniently.

 ## 📁 Project Structure
 ```
 automatic_scan_tools/